IQGobo/randomanager/README.md

 ============

 The bot supports the following commands:
-- "!ping": the bot will reply to your message with "pong!".
+- "/ping": the bot will reply to your message with "pong!".
 Just for testing purposes.
-- "!roll 2d20": the bot will roll 2 twenty-sided dice and reply with the result
+- "/roll 2d20": the bot will roll 2 twenty-sided dice and reply with the result